 Or Apply for a bursary online

-IAG and Enrolment Support for Deaf students
+IAG and enrolment support for Deaf students

-IAG sessions with BSL interpreters to help Deaf students enrol onto courses and apply for financial support take place in Room 1 in the Student Centre and Library from 3pm to 5pm.
+IAG sessions with BSL interpreters to help Deaf students enrol onto courses and apply for financial support take place in Room 1 in the Student Centre and Library from 2pm to 4pm.

 The next drop in dates will be: